Oil up on hopes of more US jobs, Ukraine crisis

-Benchmark oil for April delivery was up 31 cents to US$92.85 per barrel at late afternoon Bangkok time in electronic trading on the New York Mercantile Exchange.
-The contact rose 48 cents to finish at US$92.54 per barrel on the Nymex on Tuesday.
+Benchmark U.S. crude for April delivery was up 31 cents to US$101.87 per barrel at 0720 GMT in electronic trading on the New York Mercantile Exchange.
+On Thursday, the contract rose 11 cents to close at US$101.56.
+Brent crude, used to set prices for international varieties of crude, was up 21 cents to US$108.31 per barrel on the ICE exchange in London.